HISP-Uganda/dhis2gw/README.md

 # DHIS2 Gateway Service (dhis2gw)
+## Introduction
+This integration gateway is part of the comprehensive initiative to link and interoperate government M&E systems with partner-specific data systems.
+The gateway is built on the [DHIS2](https://dhis2.org) architecture, a flexible and open-source platform that supports government digital transformation initiatives.
+This gateway is built and supported by [HISP Uganda](https://hispuganda.org), a non-profit organization that supports sustainable information systems in Africa and beyond.
 ## Overview

 **dhis2gw** is a robust gateway application for sending aggregate and tracker data to DHIS2 from third-party systems.
 Built with Go and Gin, it leverages asynchronous processing (Asynq) and PostgreSQL for task management and logging.
 It also provides a KivyMD desktop UI for administrators to monitor, requeue, and manage tasks.